Clinical Practicum Placements

 Application Deadline:

-February 1, 2024: deadline for submission of applications for Spring/Summer 2024 and Fall 2024 /Winter 2025.
+February 1, 2025: deadline for submission of applications for Spring/Summer 2025 and Fall 2025 /Winter 2026.
 Applications submitted after this deadline cannot be guaranteed a review.

-To apply for a practicum position in any program students must electronically submit (1) a curriculum vitae, (2) copies of unofficial undergraduate and graduate transcripts, (3) a letter of recommendation, and (4) a cover letter indicating what aspects of the practicum are of interest and why the learner believes the practicum would address their training needs (5) the Clinical Practicum Placement and Experience Form.
+To apply for a practicum position in any program students must electronically submit (1) a curriculum vitae, (2) copies of unofficial undergraduate and graduate transcripts, (3) one letter of recommendation, and (4) a cover letter indicating what aspects of the practicum are of interest and why the learner believes the practicum would address their training needs (5) the Clinical Practicum Placement and Experience Form.
 Each of the five items must be submitted to guarantee consideration.

-All application materials, including letters of recommendation should be submitted to psychologypracticum@stjoes.ca:
+All application materials, including letters of recommendation should be submitted to psychologypracticum@stjoes.ca.

 General Inquires: